pingcap/talent-plan/rust/CONTRIBUTING.md

 `ln -s index.html CONTRIBUTING.html`

+The static website loads the page content from markdown dynamically, based on the URL of its HTML page.

 Project text doesn't link directly to documentation resources containing solutions - students should learn where to get the answers from the pre-requisites and lessons.

-Proect text may include inline links to pages that offer explanatios of terms and concepts.
+Project text may include inline links to pages that offer explanatios of terms and concepts.

 Keep the project summary (the **Task**, **Goals**, etc. text) synced between